zhim57/amicuswebsite/README.md

 ## Uploads

 Uploaded files sent to `/upload` are saved inside the `uploads` directory at the project root.
 The server exposes this folder at `/uploads` so files can be accessed and listed via `/files`.

+All HTML, CSS and client-side JavaScript files reside in the `public` directory which Express serves automatically.